rht-labs/tech-exercise/docs/slides/content/pair-and-mob-programming.md

 #### Individual Drawing

-1. Everyone grab a small post-it.
+1. Everyone grab a small sticky note.
 2. Each person grab a different color pen.
 3. Draw Steven Tyler on your own sticky note.